 There is an Australian Standard for domestic trampolines (AS 4989).
 Ensure the service you are registered with allows the use of trampolines by children in Family Day Care Purchase a domestic trampoline that complies with Australian Standard to ensure quality materials and design.
-Safe use instructions provided by the Standard include:
+Safe use instructions provided by the Standard:

-- installing, maintaining and using according to the user's guide - ensuring a clear falling space and impact area for trampolines and provide a soft surface with a minimum of 1500mm around the trampoline - understanding trampolines are not suitable for children under 6 years of age - allowing only one child at a time to use the trampoline - supervising children on a trampoline at all times - checking the net, springs, bed and frame regularly to ensure that each part is secure and in good condition.
+- install, maintain and use according to the user's guide - ensure a clear falling space and impact area for trampolines and provide a soft surface with a minimum of 1500mm around the trampoline - do not allow children under 6 years of age on the trampoline - allow only one child at a time to use the trampoline - supervise children on a trampoline at all times - check the net, springs, bed and frame regularly to ensure that each part is secure and in good condition.